Pinaki82/ShotcutProjectCollector/README.md

 This program helps organise MLT (Shotcut) project files by collecting all their dependencies into a single, organised structure.
 Think of it as a tool that makes your video projects more portable and easier to manage.

+## Platform Support

+This program is currently Linux-only.
+Windows support is planned for future releases.
+The primary reason for this limitation is the significant differences in file and directory handling between Linux and Windows operating systems.
+While the core functionality is platform-independent, the lack of necessary cross-platform `functions()` to handle these differences has led to the current Linux-only implementation.

 ## What This Program Does

 Imagine you have a video project with lots of files scattered all over your computer: